ceph/ceph/doc/radosgw/admin.rst

 - ``--key-type=<type>`` specifies the key type.
 The options are: s3, swift
 - ``--access-key=<key>`` manually specifies an S3 access key.
 - ``--secret-key=<key>`` manually specifies a S3 secret key or a Swift secret key.
-- ``--gen-access-key`` automatically generates a S3 key.
+- ``--gen-access-key`` automatically generates a random S3 access key.
-- ``--gen-secret`` automatically generates a S3 secret key or a Swift secret key.
+- ``--gen-secret`` automatically generates a random S3 secret key or a random Swift secret key.

 An example how to add a specified S3 key pair for a user. ::